Tensions boil in Qatar between Mercedes and Red Bull

-Wolff, the head of Mercedes, and Red Bull principle Horner sat side-by-side during a tense 30-minute media briefing that displayed the full animosity between the two teams.
+Wolff, the head of Mercedes, and Red Bull principal Horner sat side-by-side during a tense 30-minute media briefing that displayed the full animosity between the two teams.

 “It’s the world championship of the highest category in motor racing,” Wolff said, “and what started as Olympic boxing went to pro boxing and is now MMA.
 Elbows are allowed now because the rules say so, and the gloves are off.
 Nothing else is to be expected.”